Back to Logging guides

 - nginx

-The vector service definition uses the official timberio/vector Docker image.
-It also mounts the vector directory containing the Vector configuration file into the container.
+The vector service definition uses the official timberio/vector Docker image with the Alpine variant for smaller size.
+It also mounts the vector directory containing the Vector configuration file into the container and the Docker daemon socket to access container logs.

 Afterward, execute the following command to obtain the Docker image names: